-As young adults we were out of control.
-It all seem like fun and games, but when I recently lost a friend from street racing I realized that no one was invisible and this might be as dangerous as I was warned.
+As young adults, we were out of control.
+It all seemed like fun and games, but when I recently lost a friend from street racing I realized that no one was invisible and this might be as dangerous as I was warned.

 My advice to anyone out there, settle it at the Drag strip.